Many highly sensitive people are sensitive to their perception of the spectrum, specifically red and blue light.

 How Does This Affect Me?

 Colours look at their best

 At this point between the darker light of winter and brighter light of midsummer.
-Even though the red is low for me, I can still see enough red to perceive colours very well except for perhaps acid yellow.
+Even though the red is low for me, I can still see enough red to perceive colours very well except for perhaps acid yellow and pale grey.